My Photography & Travel Guide to Bruges, Belgium

 When you hear of Bruges, you often hear about about Ghent.
 There are often discussions about whether you should visit Bruges or Ghent.
 But why not both?
 They are only 45 minutes apart, yet very different, but both are undeniably beautiful.
 I would highly recommend going to both cities.

-So Where is the Bruges Located?
+So, Where is Bruges Located?

-Bruges is located in the Flanders area to the west of Belgium.
+Bruges is located in the Flanders area, to the west of Belgium.
 It is about a 3-hour drive from Amsterdam.
 The closest major airport is Brussels Airport (BRU), so most visitors take the train to Bruges.
 The ride from the airport to Bruges is about 90 minutes.
-Only 100,000 people live in Bruges so while it is small, it is extremely charming.
+Only 100,000 people live in Bruges, so while it is small, it is extremely charming.

 How Long Should you Stay in Bruges?